swenske/gotochanger/README.md

   library at a time.
 - **Tape sets** — named groups of cartridges by tape/media type (LTOx, DDSx, DLTxxxx — tracked separately from drive hardware types), each stored under its own folder on disk.
+Cartridge barcodes can be auto-generated per set for LTO, DLT, SDLT, DDS/DAT, AIT/SAIT, and IBM 3592 conventions, plus a generic fallback for custom formats.

 Library topology (a VTL name, drive/tape types, magazines, mailboxes, drive devices, logical libraries, tape sets) lives in a SQLite database at